Hyaluronic acid (aka HA) is the one product I recently started incorporating into my redhead skincare routine… and I’ll never go back.

 Hyaluronic acid will be your best friend due to its ability to hold 1,000 times its weight in moisture.

 If you’re experiencing dull skin and/or fine lines, the hyaluronic acid will hydrate those lines to make them slightly less noticeable.

 Hyaluronic acid comes in many forms but we prefer to use it as a serum.
 It’s super lightweight and will ensure you get your moisture fix in the morning and night, right after cleansing.

 However, HA is not for everyone.
 We spoke with Dermatologist, Dr. Leslie Baumann, on this popular skincare product.
-“Hyaluronic acid helps other ingredient penetrate better but could also make your more sensitive to retinoids or hydroxy acids or allergens by increasing the penetration of those ingredients.
+“Hyaluronic acid helps other ingredients penetrate better but could also make you more sensitive to retinoids or hydroxy acids or allergens by increasing the penetration of those ingredients.
 In a dry climate, it can actually pull water from your skin.
 For this reason, I am only a fan of HA products for oily skin types or when combined with occlusive moisturizing ingredients.”

 What exactly does ‘occlusive’ mean?